The saga of the company mortar in the Red Army. Adoption

 Was he needed?

-Mortars have been in service with armies around the world for more than 100 years.
-Mortars of medium and large calibers (from 81/82 mm and more), which appeared back in the distant 20s of the twentieth century, still form a significant part of the artillery fleet and are widely used in military conflicts as close combat weapons (artillery systems).
+Mortars have been in service with armies around the world for over 100 years.
+Medium and large caliber mortars (81/82 mm and larger), which appeared back in the distant 20s of the XNUMXth century, still make up a significant part of artillery park and are widely used in military conflicts as close combat weapons (artillery systems).

 But the experience of operating light mortars of 50 (60) mm caliber and less during the Second World War was considered unsuccessful; all the main armies of the world abandoned their use and removed them from service due to the weak destructive ability of mines (high-explosive action against wire barriers and a relatively small area of continuous destruction by shrapnel) and a short range of use (certified up to 800–1 m, the actual effective range of use was 000–400 m).